VachaLab/gorder-manual/src/geometry.md

 ## Spherical selection

 You can define a sphere with a specific center and radius to calculate order parameters for bonds within that region.
-To specify a sphere, include a configuration like the following in your input YAML file:
+To specify a sphere, include a configuration like the following in your configuration YAML file:

 ```yaml
 geometry: !Sphere